unconst/BitTensor/README.md

 This repo contains an implementation of a peer in this network.
 It trains a self-supervised language representation using a dumpy corpus of text by taking as input the output of its peers in the network.
 In doing so, it mines the network native digital token.

-For an in-depth description of this software, see https://www.bittensor.com/learn
+For an in-depth description of this software, read the draft [paper](https://ipfs.eternum.io/ipfs/QmTUGaDaU2uSMTr2VEgbZ7JwBLokhnkXdvFPd14qSSYYRp/Bittensor.pdf)

 ---
 ## Run Locally